kdgregory/log4j-aws-appenders/docs/design.md

 ## Message Queue and Writer Thread

 To meet these constraints, the appender creates a separate thread for communication with the service, along with a concurrent queue to hold appended messages.
-When Log4J calls `append()`, the appender converts the passed `LoggingEvent` into a  textual representation, verifies that it conforms to limitations imposed by the service, and adds it to the queue.
+When the logging framework calls `append()`, the appender converts the passed event into a  textual representation, verifies that it conforms to limitations imposed by the service, and adds it to the queue.

-The writer consumes that queue, attempting to batch together messages into a single request.
-Once it has a batch (either based on size or a configurable timeout) it attempts to write those messages to the service.
-In addition to retries embedded within the AWS SDK, the writer will requeue messages that can't be sent, dropping messages once a user-configurable threshold is reached.
+The writer runs on a separate thread (created when the appender is initialized) reading that queue and  attempting to batch together messages into a single request.
+Once it has a batch (based either on size or a configurable timeout) it attempts to write the entire batch to the service.

-The writer thread is lazily started on the first call to `append()`.
-There's a factory for writer objects and writer threads, to support testing.
-If unable to start the writer thread, all messages are dropped and the situation is reported to the internal logger.

-The writer thread handles most exceptions internally.
-Unexpected exceptions are reported using an uncaught exception handler in the appender.
-This is considered an unrecoverable error, so the appender discards its writer, clears the message queue, and drops all subsequent messages.
-The error is reported to the internal logger and is also available from [JMX](jmx.md).
+The writer thread handles most exceptions internally, reporting them via [JMX](jmx.md) and requeing messages for a later retry (this is in addition to any retries handled within the AWS SDK).
+Some exceptions are expected, such as CloudWatch's `InvalidSequenceTokenException`; these are handled silently.

 ## Message Discard

-The appenders will attempt to deliver every message, requeuing messages that can't be sent (this is particularly relevant to the Kinesis appender, since some messages in a batch may fail while others succeed).
-If there are persistent errors, such as a network outage, an unconstrained queue could consume all of the available memory.
+One of the drawbacks of retrying messages is that an unbounded queue can consume all of memory.
 To avoid such errors, the message queue has a maximum size, configured by the `discardThreshold` parameter.
-How it behaves once full is configured by the `discardAction` parameter:
+How the queue behaves once full is further configured by the `discardAction` parameter:

+* `oldest`

-* `oldest` - the oldest message in the queue is discarded.
-This is the default, as it allows you to track the current behavior of the application once the failure condition is resolved.
+  The oldest message in the queue is discarded.
+This is the default, as it allows you to track the current behavior of the application if/when the failure condition is resolved.

+* `newest`

-* `newest` - the newest message in the queue is discarded.
+  The newest message in the queue is discarded.
 This is useful if you want to see what was happening at the time the failure condition occured.

+* `none`

-* `none` - no messages are discarded.
+  No messages are discarded.
 If you expect intermittent connectivity problems, have lots of memory, and don't want to miss any logging then this option may be reasonable.
 However, it's probably better to increase the threshold and use one of the other discard actions.

 The default threshold is 10,000 messages.
 Assuming 1kb per message, that's 10MB of heap that will be used by the queue.